smiakchilo/aem-crash-course/lessons/2.8/part1.md

 - first: true if the current item is the first item.
 - middle: true if the current item is neither the first nor the last item.
 - last: true if the current item is the last item.
-- odd: true if index is odd.
+- odd: true if the index is odd.
-- even: true if index is even.
+- even: true if the index is even.

-Defining an identifier on the data-sly-list statement allows you to rename the itemList and item variables. item will become variable and itemList will become variable List.
+Defining an identifier on the data-sly-list statement allows you to rename the itemList and item variables. item will become variable and itemList will become variableList.
 ```html
 <ul data-sly-list.child="${currentPage.listChildren}">
     <li>${child.title}</li>